-March is known as Women’s History Month.
-It’s a good time to celebrate our female ancestors.
-Did your ancestral mother’s work outside the home either before or after marriage?
-Many did.
+Did your ancestral mothers work outside the home either before or after marriage?
+Despite common misconceptions, many did.

 Michael Albrecht sent in series of family photos.
 In the pile were two very interesting images of a tailor shop in Baltimore, Md.
 He labeled the images with the name of the tailor: Boleslaw Cwalina.

 Look closely at this image.
-The clues are in the fashion plates hung over the head of the clerk.
+There are clues to be found in the fashion plates hung over the head of the clerk.

 The fashions in these plates suggest a date of late 1910s to circa 1920.
-Those large feathers in the women’s hats and the narrow skirts are clues.
+Those large feathers in the women’s hats and the narrow skirts are significant indicators of the era.

 - Look at the category that states a woman’s work in a census, then see if the name of the company that employed her appears on the same line.